Raffaelbdl/minimalistic-rl/README.md

 ## Handle `chex.dataclass` as observation

 In some cases, custom observations may be necessary.
 Those can be automatically handled given a certain syntax.
-The hk.Transformed given to the agent should also handle the custom observation.
+The hk.Transformed given to the agent should be designed to also handle the custom observation.

 ```python
 import chex